syncfusion-content/blazor-docs/blazor/common/how-to/troubleshoot.md

     **Cause:**

-    1. You may used `SfPdfViewer` or `SfDocumentEditor` components along with other Syncfusion Blazor components in your application.
+    1. You may used `SfPdfViewer` or `SfDocumentEditor` components along with other Syncfusion&reg; Blazor components in your application.
     2. You may installed both [Syncfusion.Blazor](https://www.nuget.org/packages/Syncfusion.Blazor/) and [individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages) in the same application.

     **Solution**